The proprietors were Alphonse Dryfoos and Eugene Blum.

 1895 – Applied for a patent (serial no 553608) to provide a decorative bottle design that featured niches and figurines (statues) set within the niches.

 The West Broadway/Park Place location is now within the footprint of 75 Park Place, a large office building that takes up the whole block.
-150 Chambers is a 19th Century building with an ornate cast iron treatment at street level that certainly dates back to the business.
+According to streeteasy.com, 150 Chambers is a 19th Century building built in 1915 so it doesn’t date back to the business either.

 The bottle I found is an 8 oz flask with a tooled brandy finish that fits the earlier half of the 1897 to 1922 time period.